Blockstream/green_ios/README.md

-# Green - A native GreenAddress wallet for Android
+# Green - A native GreenAddress wallet for iOS

 ## Clone the repo